kstenerud/concise-encoding/cte-specification.md

 ### Comment

 Comment contents must contain only complete and valid UTF-8 sequences.
-Escape sequences in comments are not interpreted (they are passed through verbatim).
+Comments do not respond to escape sequences (anything resembling an escape sequence is not interpreted).

-Comment contents must be trimmed (leading and trailing whitespace removed) when decoding, and must be separated from the comment delimiters by whitespace when encoding.
+Comment contents must be trimmed (leading and trailing whitespace removed) when decoding.

 Comments can be written in single-line or multi-line form.